akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 :::

 :::warning
-The 2-way association property can’t be updated.
+The 2-way association property cannot be updated.
 :::

 # Delete an association type